bennn/dissertation/dissertation/README.md

      Potential, if L creates wrappers

-But now we lose the benefits of transient.
-Implementing "lying wrappers" is also a big project, out of scope.
+But now we lose the benefits of transient and need to implement a new kind of wrapper.

 So we'we decided to stay with the simple model and get moving on the implementation and evaluation.